Supersingular irreducible symplectic varieties: Introduction

-\item If $H$ is general with respect to $v$ and $X$ is smooth over $k$, then $X$ is a symplectic variety of dimension $2n:=\left<v, v\right>-2$ and deformation equivalent to the $n^{th}$ generalized Kummer variety.
-Moreover, $X$ is $2^{nd}$-Artin supersingular if and only if $A$ is supersingular. \item Assume $A$ is supersingular and $p\nmid \frac{1 }{2}\left<v, v\right>$.
-Then $X$ is a $2^{nd}$-Artin supersingular irreducible symplectic variety and it is birational to the $n^{th}$ generalized Kummer variety associated to some supersingular abelian surface $A'$, with $n=\frac{\left<v, v\right>-2}{2}$. \item Under the assumption of $(ii)$, the supersingular abelian motive conjecture, the RCC conjecture and the supersingular Bloch--Beilinson--Beauville conjecture all hold for $X$. \end{enumerate} \end{theorem}
+The second main result is for moduli spaces of sheaves on abelian varieties. \begin{theorem} Let $A$ be an abelian surface defined over $k$.
+Let $H$ be an ample line bundle on $A$ and $X$ the Albanese fiber of the projective moduli space of $H$-semistable sheaves on $A$ with Mukai vector $v=(r, c_{1}, s)$ satisfying $\left<v, v\right>\geq 2$ and $r>0$.
+Denote $2n:=\left<v, v\right>-2$. \begin{enumerate}[$(i)$] \item If $p\nmid (n+1)$ and if $H$ is general with respect to $v$, then $X$ is a smooth projective symplectic variety of dimension $2n$ and deformation equivalent to the $n^{th}$ generalized Kummer variety.
+Moreover, $X$ is $2^{nd}$-Artin supersingular if and only if $A$ is supersingular. \item Assume $A$ is supersingular and $p\nmid (n+1)$.
+Then $X$ is a $2^{nd}$-Artin supersingular irreducible symplectic variety and it is birational to the $n^{th}$ generalized Kummer variety associated to some supersingular abelian surface $A'$. \item Under the assumption of $(ii)$, the supersingular abelian motive conjecture (hence the equivalence conjecture), the RCC conjecture and the supersingular Bloch--Beilinson--Beauville conjecture all hold for $X$. \end{enumerate} \end{theorem}